top of page

 Crystalline pottery has a high loss rate due to the delicate balance required in materials and firing.
 Crystals can fail to form, glaze can run excessively, or pieces can warp during firing.

 Patience and experimentation are essential.
-Keeping detailed notes on clay bodies, glaze batches, firing schedules, and kiln behavior helps refine the process over time.
+Keeping detailed notes on clay bodies, glaze batches, firing schedules, and kiln behaviour helps refine the process over time.

 Using catch bowls to control glaze runoff reduces defects and waste.
-The porcelain slip technique minimizes distortion and supports crystal growth.
+The porcelain slip technique minimises distortion and supports crystal growth.

 Despite the challenges, the reward is a piece of pottery with natural, intricate crystal patterns that cannot be duplicated by other glazing methods.